 Will Brexit Lead to Bruin?
-The Cost of Absurdity

 The UK-EU trade agreement entered into just before Christmas is a 1,200-page monster which contains far more cons than pros for the British economy despite Boris Johnson doing his very best to convince the British public of the opposite.
 In this month’s Absolute Return Letter, you can see why.Open this issue (PDF)